uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

   must correspond to the number of features.
   - info: an optional dictionary that may be used to store any additional information that is relevant (for example paths to additional output files).

-The `examples` attribute of the `EncodedData` objects will be directly passed to the ML models for training.
+The :code:`examples` attribute of the :code:`EncodedData` objects will be directly passed to the ML models for training.
 Other attributes are used for reports and interpretability.

 Unit testing
 -------------

-To add a test for the new encoding, create a package under `test.encodings` with the same name as the package created for adding the encoder class.
+To add a test for the new encoding, create a package under :code:`test.encodings` with the same name as the package created for adding the encoder class.
 Implement a test method that ensures the encoder functions correctly for each relevant dataset type.
 A useful class here is :py:obj:`source.simulation.dataset_generation.RandomDatasetGenerator.RandomDatasetGenerator`, which can create a dataset with random sequences.